Codeception/AspectMock/README.md

 * create stubs and mocks for **static methods**.
 * create stubs and mocks for **class methods called anywhere**.
 * redefine methods in existing objects
-* a simple syntax you won't need to remember.
+* a simple syntax you don't need to remember.

 ## Code Pitch